PhotoPay/photopay-android/README.md

 ### Extracting additional fields of interest from machine-readable travel documents (Templating API)

 If MRTD document contains additional fields of interest that should be extracted together with information from machine readable zone (MRZ), you can achieve this by specifying the locations of this fields relative to full document detection and choosing appropriate parsers that will be used to extract data from them.
 Additionally, it is possible to support multiple document types containing the MRZ zone (e.g. different versions of the ID card).
-To achieve this, document classifier, which classify the document based on the MRZ result, should be implemented and provided to the MRTD recognizer and locations of additional fields should be defined for each document type, as separate location sets.
+To achieve this, document classifier, which classify the document based on the MRZ result and fields set with [`void setParserDecodingInfos(DecodingInfo[])`](https://photopay.github.io/photopay-android/com/microblink/recognizers/blinkid/mrtd/MRTDRecognizerSettings.html#setParserDecodingInfos-com.microblink.detectors.DecodingInfo:A-), should be implemented and provided to the MRTD recognizer and locations of additional fields should be defined for each document type, as separate location sets.

 Following methods in [MRTDRecognizerSettings](https://photopay.github.io/photopay-android/com/microblink/recognizers/blinkid/mrtd/MRTDRecognizerSettings.html) are available for tweaking the recognition of additional fields: